 But didn’t we say we trusted A in chapter one?
 Why does the tide keep shifting?
 To go back and forth on a commitment sends the reader for a loop.
 “I thought we agreed on A, and now the rules have been rewritten!”
 I’ll say as I’m reading a manuscript where flip-flopping is an issue.

 The bigger problem here is that flip-flopping isn’t an action.
 Taking one step forward and one step back doesn’t advance either the plot or the relationship (in this case, the protagonist and A).
 There’s a slight distinction between committing to conflicting viewpoints about a character because of advances in the plot.
 For example, the protagonist can fully buy-in to trusting A, and only after some deep betrayal will they make up their mind to forge ahead alone.
-That’s complexity, and it’s the evolution of a fraught relationship.
-But the key is commitment.
+That’s building complex characters, and it’s the evolution of a fraught relationship.
+But the key to what makes a character interesting is commitment.
 Buying in.
 Without it, the protagonist changes their mind without investing, resulting in flip-flopping and leaving the plot and relationship development stuck.

-Some writers think that flip-flopping is complex, and in some ways, safer.
+Some writers think that flip-flopping is complex, and in some ways, a safer answer to “what makes a character interesting?”
 Their characters have angst, but they don’t actually go down any wrong paths.
 They just keep changing their minds.
 I don’t find that this is beneficial in the long run, in fact, it’s maybe even a bit shallow.
 Instead of flip-flopping, commit!
 Buy in!